Skipton Business Finance vs Accelerated Payments Invoice Finance

 Applying to Accelerated Payments

-- Invoices being B2B trade receivables that are undisputed and within acceptable payment terms.
+- The invoice being undisputed and within acceptable payment terms.

 6. Final verdict

-- You want the flexibility to fund specific invoices on a selective basis rather than commit your full ledger, as emphasised on its invoice finance page
+- You want to fund individual invoices rather than your full ledger.

 7. Sources